RevenueCat/docs/docs/getting-started/entitlements/roku-products.md

 Once your product is cleared for sale, you can schedule limited-time free trials and discount offers on your subscription products.

 Within your product details, you can select 'Schedule offer' > 'Create new offer'.

 ![](/images/roku/roku-schedule-offer.png)

-Once you are creating your offer, you can refer to the [Trials and offers](/getting-started/entitlements/roku-products#trials-and-offers) section of this documentation.
+Please refer to the [Trials and offers](/getting-started/entitlements/roku-products#trials-and-offers) section of this documentation for additional instructions on scheduling your offer.
 When scheduling an offer, you must input a **Start date** and **End date**.

 Note that a customer can only receive one free trial or discount offer, regardless if it is a scheduled offer or part of your base product.
 For example, if you have a monthly subscription product with the following offers:
 - Time-limited offer: Two-month free trial